It’s not enough to just use energy-efficient bulbs and fixtures. Develop good energy habits and you’ll see a difference on your electricity bill.

 Use solar garden lights.
 They don’t add anything to your electricity bill, because they are powered directly by the sun.

-For the holidays, opt for strings of LED lights.
-They typically use 90% less energy than regular bulbs.
+For the holidays, opt for strings of ENERGY STAR® certified LED lights.
+Multicolor strings typically use 75% less energy than incandescent strings, and single-color strings use 90% less.

 When to turn on the lights